taikoxyz/taiko-mono/packages/protocol/deployments/mainnet-contract-logs-L1.md

   - upgraded from `0x68d30f47F19c07bCCEf4Ac7FAE2Dc12FCa3e0dC9` to `0x500735343372Dd6c9B84dBc7a75babf4479742B9` @commit`fa481c1` @tx`0x02ed558762eae5f0a930ba4a1047a02d4a793ea48890268c32df04e882f138ff`
   - disable a prover (`0x00000027F51a57E7FcBC4b481d15fcE5BE68b30B`) on May 28 @commit`b335b70` @tx`0x27c84a1dbf80d88948f96f1536c244816543fb780c81a04ba485c4c156431112`
   - upgraded from `0x500735343372Dd6c9B84dBc7a75babf4479742B9` to `0xd0AEe97712a4a88B75C31E3C61DD2Ce6E514D85F` @commit`a3faee0` @tx``
-- todo:
-  - set up allowance for a new deployment of `ProxylessAssignmentHook`

 ### labcontester.taiko.eth